 Whilst some accidents can not be foreseen or prevented, the majority tend to involve scenarios that could and should have been avoided.
 Accidents at work happen when corners are cut, adequate risk assessments are not made, when staff members are not suitably trained and equipped.
 This can sometimes be the fault of the employee but it can also be the fault of the employer.
 The government has a number of health and safety guidelines that must be followed and it is an employer’s legal obligation to ensure that these guidelines are implemented.
 If they haven’t been, then your employer is breaching their responsibilities.

-Responsibilities after an accident at work
+What your employer should do after an injury at work

 Employers have responsibilities when one of their staff members is injured in an accident at work.
 Regardless of the accident specifics or severity of injury, all employers should have a pre-planned policy that is published, known of by key staff members and put in to place whenever the worst happens.
 It doesn’t matter if the accident seems innocuous – like a slip on a wet floor or if there is a very serious accident when staff members suffer critical injuries, the way a company handles accidents should always be the same.

 Good employers will deal with accidents in a professional and effective manner.
 They will record details of an accident in their accident book, report it to the HSE if required, and not stand in their employees way should they need to make a claim for compensation.
 Bad employers will be less helpful, they may try to prevent access to the accident book and be obstructive towards staff who are injured, perhaps even threatening them with the sack.